 We always marveled how people gravitated toward Floyd, especially young people.
 He seemed to have a real sense of magic about him; not only in the illustrations that he did, but his person.
 He invited people into his space—into his world—and they felt comfortable there.
 At ease.
 Welcomed.
 At home.
 And when their visit with Floyd ended, he always left them with a special connection to him and his smile.
 (Cheryl Hudson, speaking about Floyd during his Memorial Celebration)

-We have established a scholarship in honor of friend and faculty member Floyd Cooper.
+Mentorship and community were both very important to Floyd Cooper.
+That’s why we established a scholarship to honor our friend and faculty member Floyd in 2019.
 The scholarship provides tuition for an illustrator of color, or an Indigenous illustrator, to attend a Highlights Foundation course of their choice, either online or in-person.

 Celebrating Floyd Cooper, from The Brown Bookshelf

 Unparalleled: Floyd Cooper, A Literary Remembrance, by Floyd’s collaborator Carole Boston Weatherford

 The Highlights Foundation and The Brown Bookshelf hosted a memorial tribute to Floyd Cooper on January 7, 2022.
 You can watch the memorial here.
 Please note: we have added closed captions to the video below; if you don’t see them, hover over the bottom of the video and choose the “CC” icon.

 The Children’s Book Council has announced their plans for an annual Floyd Cooper Day, May 6, during Children’s Book Week.
 For details and a bibliography of Floyd’s books visit the website.
 For a list of Floyd’s books and to support the African American Children’s Book Project, visit Celebrate Floyd Cooper–A Literary Giant at Bookshop.org.